-Welcome to our new blog series, Changemaker Profiles!
+Welcome to our blog series, Changemaker Profiles!
 Each week, we will profile one outstanding social changemaker from the JVA client community.
-By sharing the stories of some of the incredible people we get to work with every day, each accomplishing extraordinary work in nonprofits, government and social enterprise, we hope we will bring a little light and inspiration to your Mondays!
+By sharing the stories of some of the incredible people we get to work with every day, each accomplishing extraordinary work in nonprofits, government and social enterprise, we hope we will bring a little light and inspiration to your days!

 Our first interview of the series is with Bob Dorshimer, chief executive officer of Mile High Behavioral Health Care.
 With over 25 years of professional experience in child welfare, substance abuse prevention and treatment, and mental health issues serving the Denver area in a both government and nonprofits, Bob expresses a vibrant commitment to the mission of serving mental health needs through the proven model of integrated care.